 Sec.
-71-21 Cannabis standards
+71-20 Cannabis standards

-A. In addition to Chapter 18 Article IV ADULT USE MARIHUANA ESTABLISHMENTS requirements, cannabis cultivation and production is subject to the following standards.

-- On-site consumption dispensing businesses is a permitted use in the industrial zoning district (I) and by special permit in the downtown (D) and suburban commercial (SC) districts. - 2.
-Colocation of a dispensing organization and a grower center is permitted.
-The colocated establishments must be the sole use of the tenant space.
-Such colocated establishments are permitted in the industrial zoning district (I). - B. Cultivation and production performance standards. - 1.
-Ventilation and Odor.
+- A. In addition to Chapter 18 Article III MEDICAL MARIHUANA FACILITIES and Article IV ADULT USE MARIHUANA ESTABLISHMENTS requirements, cannabis cultivation and production is subject to the following standards. - 1.
+On-site consumption dispensing businesses is permitted by special permit in the industrial zoning district (I), the downtown (D) and the suburban commercial (SC) districts subject to the requirements of Chapter 18. - 2.
+Colocation of a dispensing organization and a grower center is permitted by special permit in the industrial zoning district (I) subject to the requirements of Chapter 18.
+The colocated establishments must be the sole use of the tenant space. - B. Cultivation and production performance standards. - 1.
+Ventilation and odor.
 All cannabis cultivation or manufacturing facilities are required to be in compliance with the state requirements and must have odor mitigation systems such that odor is imperceptible from the outside of any building or lease line. - a.
 A ventilation plan is required for marijuana cultivation and manufacturing facilities that provides for adequate ventilation so as to prevent pesticides, insecticides or other chemicals used in the cultivation or manufacturing of marijuana or marijuana related products from being dispersed or released outside the building.
-The plan shall further provide for resulting smoke, vapor, fumes, gases and particulate matter to be effectively confined to the building. - Light.
+The plan shall further provide for resulting smoke, vapor, fumes, gases and particulate matter to be effectively confined to the building. - 2.
+Light.
 Those cultivators using artificial lighting for mixed-light cultivation must shield greenhouses so that little to no light escapes.
 Light must not escape at a level that is visible from neighboring properties between sunset and sunrise. - a.
 The light source must be designed to regulate light spillage onto neighboring properties resulting from backlight, uplight, or glare (BUG). - 3.
 Noise.
 The cultivation of cannabis must not exceed the following noise level standards: 55 A-weighted decibels (dBA) from seven a.m. to seven p.m. and 50 dBA from seven p.m. to seven a.m. measured at the property line, except that generators associated with a commercial grow are not to be used between ten p.m. and seven a.m. - 4.
 Water use.
 Water used for the cultivation of cannabis must be sourced on-site from a permitted well, surface water diversion and/or rain catchment system. - 5.
-The cultivation of cannabis must not create erosion or result in contaminated runoff into any stream, creek, river or body of water. - C. Any fuel, fertilizer, pesticide, fungicide, rodenticide, herbicide or other substance toxic to wild-life, children or pets, must be stored in a secured and locked structure or device.
+The cultivation of cannabis must not create erosion or result in contaminated runoff into any stream, creek, river or body of water. - C. Any fuel, fertilizer, pesticide, fungicide, rodenticide, herbicide or other substance toxic to wildlife, children or pets, must be stored in a secured and locked structure or device.
 All uses of pesticide products must be in compliance with state pesticide laws and regulations.

 Sec.
-71-22 Communication towers
+71-21 Communication towers

 - A. Location restrictions.
-The City prohibits the location of additional towers or communication support structures unless the applicant can demonstrate the following: - There is no existing tower or support structure that can be used for the proposed antenna attachment. - 2.
-There is no existing tower or support structure having sufficient height to meet the applicant's engineering requirements.
+The City prohibits the location of additional towers or communication support structures unless the applicant can demonstrate the following: - 1.
+There is no existing tower or support structure that can be used for the proposed antenna attachment.